cloudcommons/terraform-kubernetes-application/README.md

 ## How to use

-You can find the full list of paramteres [here](variables.tf) You can find an example configuration file [here](examples/sample.tfvars)
+You can find the full list of paramteres [here](variables.tf) You can find an example configuration file [here](examples/nginx.tfvars) !!!
+Important
+The nginx example assumes a nginx-ingress controller called "nginx" is deployed in the cluster.
+You should use the nginx-ingress controller public IP to access this deployment
+!!!